danielharrell/SumLect2015/Lost_Idea_LA.md

 The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us, I think, might say a liberal education is, and indeed what we do say it is.
 (Mention student quote.)
+Liberal education faces its own challenge: for someone liberally educated to sound like that student, than like a dry and dusty latin scholar, or, to borrow a different image, than like the Mississippi slave-holder who knows his Greek.
+(In this paragraph, make clearer the distinction between skills and soul.
+Highlight this in student speech, and distinguish it from the dry and dusty latin scholar on the one hand, or the Mississippi slave-holder who knows his Greek.)
+(This part should be cast explictly in terms of internal challenge, before we ever face external challenge, which seems to encourage more denial of content.)
+Also, when moving to defense, note that these were parts of speech that Christopher Nelson decided to quote.
+Also: frame defense in terms of providing a context in light of a human life well lived.
+Engagement with life.

-And this includes what we might say to defend it, in light of what we see to threaten it.
+And this includes
+what we might say to defend it, in light of what we see to threaten it.
 For leaving headlines aside, the list of such threats can seem to reflect the triumph of content over